ttusia/SANS-Workshop-2024/README.md

 1. Clicking one of the "Detail links will take you to the action (alternatively you can click the Actions tab at the top and select the running action).<br>
     <img src="https://i.imgur.com/ezoPaJ6.png" alt="Action page" height="150"/>

-_Congrats, you have successfully run your first pipeline action with Policy as Code gating._
+:fireworks: _Congrats, you have successfully run your first pipeline action with Policy as Code gating._ :fireworks:

 ## Working with code locally